isiahmeadows/mithril.js/core.md

 This is mostly the existing renderer API, but with some modifications.
 It's exposed via `mithril/dom`.

-- `render(root, vnode)` - Render a tree to a root using an optional previous internal representation.
+- `render(root, attrs?, ...children)` - Render attributes + a tree to a root.
 This is exposed in the core bundle via `Mithril.render`.
 	- If `root` is currently being redrawn, an error is thrown.
 	- This is synchronous - it only makes sense to do it this way.
 	- This assigns an expando `._ir` to the root if one doesn't exist already.

 - `render(root)` - Clear a root.

-- `hydrate(root, vnode)` - Renders a root vnode.
+- `hydrate(root, attrs?, ...children)` - Hydrates attributes + a tree to a root.
 This is exposed in the full bundle via `Mithril.hydrate`, but is *not* exposed in the core bundle.
 (It's tree-shaken out.)
 	- This assigns an expando `._ir` to the root.

-- `abortable((signal, render, context) => ...)` - Invokes a callback with an abort signal (polyfilled with something that works with `request` if necessary) that's called on `done` and ignores the return value (useful if it's a simple async arrow function).
+- `abortable((signal, render, context) => ...)` - Invokes a callback with an abort signal (ponyfilled with something that works with `mithril/request` if necessary) that's called on `done` and ignores the return value (useful if it's a simple async arrow function).
 This is useful with `fetch` and `mithril/request` for cleaning up requests, and it's a pretty simple utility.

 Notes: